 Section 7.H

-,
+The company shall use the path of NAER on an additional invested asset portfolio of general account assets for each model segment within each scenario as the discount rates in the SR calculations in Section 5.

+The additional invested asset portfolio for a scenario is a portfolio of general account assets as of the valuation date, outside of the starting asset portfolio, that is required in that projection scenario so that the projection would not have a positive accumulated deficiency at the end of any projection year.
+This portfolio may include only (i) general account assets available to the company on the valuation date that do not constitute part of the starting asset portfolio; and (ii) cash assets.

-Additional invested assets should be selected in a manner such that if the starting asset portfolio were revised to include the additional invested assets, the projection would not be expected to experience any positive accumulated deficiencies at the end of any projection year.
+Guidance Note: Additional invested assets should be selected in a manner such that if the starting asset portfolio were revised to include the additional invested assets, the projection would not be expected to experience any positive accumulated deficiencies at the end of any projection year.
 It is assumed that the accumulated deficiencies for this scenario projection are known.

+To determine the NAER on additional invested assets for a given scenario:

+Project the additional invested asset portfolio as of the valuation date to the end of the projection period,

+Investing any cash in the portfolio and reinvesting all investment proceeds using the company’s investment policy.

+Excluding any liability cash flows.

+Incorporating the appropriate returns, defaults, and investment expenses for the given scenario.

+If the value of the projected additional invested asset portfolio does not equal or exceed the accumulated deficiencies at the end of each projection year for the scenario, increase the size of the initial additional invested asset portfolio as of the valuation date, and repeat the preceding step.

+Determine a vector of annual earned rates that replicates the growth in the additional invested asset portfolio from the valuation date to the end of the projection period for the scenario.
+This vector will be the NAER for the given scenario.

+Guidance Note: There are multiple ways to select the additional invested asset portfolio at the valuation date.
+Similarly, there are multiple ways to determine the earned rate vector.
+The company shall be consistent in its choice of methods, from one valuation to the next.

 Guidance Note: The use of different discount rate paths for the deterministic and scenario reserves is driven by differences in methodology.
 The DR is based on a present value of all liability cash flows, with the discount rates reflecting the investment returns of the assets backing the liabilities.
 The scenario reserve is based on a starting estimate of the reserve and assets that support that estimate, plus the greatest present value of accumulated deficiencies.
-Here, the discount rates are a standard estimate of the investment returns of only the marginal assets needed to eliminate either a positive or negative deficiency.
+Here, the discount rates are the investment returns of only the marginal assets needed to eliminate either a positive or negative deficiency.

 VM-31